TranscryptOrg/Transcrypt/README.rst

-This project started out as a mere hobby, acting on an impulse.
-But it's becoming quite serious now.

-Project goal is to build a Python to Javascript transpiler that:
+Project goal is to build a Python to Javascript transpiler with the following characteristics

-- Allows for "classic" OO programming for the web with minimal overhead, using a (not so) small, but relevant subset of Python
+- Allows for classical OO programming with *multiple inheritance*
-- Offers acces to the JavaScript rather than the Python ecosystem: different batteries
+- Simple relation between Python source and generated JavaScript code for easy debugging
+- Seamless integration with the universe of high-quality JavaScript libraries
+- Hierarchical URL based module system to prevent conflicts
+- Compact downloads

+Transcrypt already properly handles

+- Multiple inheritance
+- Recursive tuple assignment
+- LHS and RHS slices, basic and extended
+- Multi-loop and nested list comprehensions
+- Assignment of bound function pointers

+But it is still incomplete, although rapidly growing.
 If you need something now, use PyJs, Py2Js, RapydScript, Brython, Flexx, PyPyJs or any similar excellent projects.

 What's new
 ==========

+- Basic and extended slices, both LHS (pfff...) and RHS + testlet for those, docs adapted
+- Many string methods added
-- Autotests added for listcomps and nested tuple assignement
+- Autotests added for listcomps and nested tuple assignment
 - Autotester slightly improved
 - Nested multi-loop list comprehensions
 - Working autotester + first start of regression test set